is603fa14/is603-inventory-dss/README.md

   1. Clone the project repository on the host machine:
   	`https://github.com/thierer1/is603-inventory-dss.git`.

+  2. Navigate to the project directory:
+        `cd is603-inventory-dss`.

-  2. Set-up the guest VM using Vagrant:
+  3. Set-up the guest VM using Vagrant:
   	`vagrant up`.

 	This may take several minutes to set-up.
 The first time, Vagrant will attempt to download the base box, and then provision necessary software onto the box.

-  3. SSH into the guest VM:
+  4. SSH into the guest VM:
 	`vagrant ssh`.

-  4. Navigate to the project directory:
+  5. Navigate to the project directory:
 	`cd /vagrant`.

 	The `/vagrant` directory is linked to the project directory on the